 As required by the conditions of their consents, the Company has submitted an Injection Operation Management Plan for each active injection well.
 The plans are required to include the operational details of the injection activities and to identify the conditions that would trigger concerns about the integrity of the injection well, the receiving formation or overlying geological seals.
 The plans are also required to detail the action(s) to be taken by the consent holder if trigger conditions are reached.
 The Company was also required to submit well construction details, an assessment of the local geological environment, results of well integrity testing and details of the proposed monitoring plan for the injection well.
 The Company is also required to maintain continuous records of injection volumes, rates and pressures, and to characterise the chemical characteristics of all waste types being discharged.
 This data is submitted to the Council on a monthly basis where it is assessed for compliance against the relevant consent conditions.

-Figure 3 Location of groundwater sampling sites in relation to injection wells being monitored
+Figure 3 Location of groundwater sampling sites in relation to DWI wellsites

-2. Results
+2 Results

-2.1.
-Inspections
+2.1 Inspections

 During the period under review, the Council carried out 15 inspections in relation to the Company's DWI activities.
 Six inspections were undertaken at each of the Turangi-A production station and Kowhai-A production station.
 These inspections were undertaking as part of the more extensive production station monitoring programmes.
 The remaining wellsites (Kaimiro-G, Kaimiro-O and Kaimiro-J) were all inspected annually as per the requirement of the Company's DWI monitoring programme.
+Two additional visits were also undertaken by Council staff at the Kaimiro-O wellsite for the purpose of groundwater/injectate sampling.

-No issues were identified during inspections.
+No issues were identified in regard to any of the Company's DWI activities during inspections.

-2.2.
-Injectate sampling
+2.2 Injectate sampling